ssulei7/gh-runner-usage/README.md

 ```

 ## Contributing
-To contribute to gh-runner-usage-check, follow these steps:
+To contribute to gh-runner-usage, follow these steps:

 1. Fork the repository
 2. Create a new branch